• Menu

 The catamaran has a nice shaded deck area, making it comfortable even on hot days.
 It’s not just about getting from A to B – the views along the Costa Blanca coastline are absolutely amazing.

-At just £10.33 per person, it’s an affordable way to travel that gives you stunning views you simply won’t get from land.
+It’s an affordable way to travel that gives you stunning views you simply won’t get from land.
 You can book one-way or both directions if you want to make a day trip of it.

 Once you arrive in either Altea or Calpe, you’ll have all the time you want to wander the streets, visit the beaches, and try the local food at your own pace.